-Companies allocating 25-50% of overall sales training budget toward management training outperform their goal by 6%.
+Companies that allocate 25-50% of overall sales training budget toward management training outperform their goal by 6%.

-Companies allocating more than 50% of overall sales training budget toward management training outperform their goal by 15%.
+Businesses that allocate more than 50% of the overall sales training budget toward management training outperform their goal by 15%.

 Ideal sales management system for a streamlined sales process

 “Sales is not about selling anymore, but about building trust and educating.” – Siva Devaki

 The current market scenario requires every business to be smart, productive, and lethal at the same time.

 With various management tools that are available in the market, businesses are bound to get confused.